Learn new Sudoku techniques while solving the Sudoku level 2 second game

 Here we will leave you with the game to solve yourself or go forward with our solution.

-Solution process of the second Sudoku game at hardness level 2
+Solution process of the Sudoku level 2 game 2

 To start with we will repeat the very brief Sudoku concepts under Aside 1 and Aside 2.
 If you are already comfortable in playing easy Sudoku, you may skip these two sections.